ruiined/makersbnb/README.md

 $ rackup
 ```

-You can now visit the website <href="http://localhost:9292/">!
+You can now visit the website http://localhost:9292/!

 ### How To Interact With The App

-To be added later...
+Here are some ideas... begin by signing up!
+Then you can list a property.
+Perhaps then sign out, sign up with a new account and book that property that you listed on the first account.
+Navigate to the profile section to see requests, both to rent your properties, and to see your booking requests on other properties.

 ## Workflow Stages